nginxinc/nginx-wiki/source/start/topics/recipes/symfony.rst

         include        fastcgi_params;
     }

-Using Nginx as a development server for symphony, this is a php (cli) script which configurate and launch Nginx in a directory, the result is similar to django development server.
+Using NGINX as a development server for symphony, this is a php (cli) script which configurate and launch NGINX in a directory, the result is similar to django development server.

 .. code-block:: php